Colin-Cai-jin/turing-machine/README.md

 # turing-machine
-Turing machine written C/Racket and examples
+Turing machine written in C/Racket and examples